-Isospin-0 $\pi\pi$ scattering in S-wave is not simple to describe, being neither weak nor dominated by a single narrow resonance.
-At the physical pion mass, despite there being relevant scattering data available for over forty years, it is only recently that the role of the broad σ resonance has been confirmed with certainty [7, 104, 105].
-Recent consideration of this scattering channel using first-principles lattice QCD showed a clear σ bound-state when $m{\pi} \sim 391$ MeV, and evidence for a broad σ resonance (albeit with significant parameterization dependence) when $m{\pi} \sim 239$ MeV [53].
+being relevant scattering data available for over forty years, it is only recently that the role of the broad σ resonance has been confirmed with certainty [7,87,110].
+Recent consideration of this scattering channel using firstprinciples lattice QCD showed a clear σ bound state when $m{\pi} \sim 391$ MeV, and evidence for a broad σ resonance (albeit with significant parametrization dependence) when $m{\pi} \sim 239$ MeV [53].
 We will observe in the current calculation that between the two pion masses considered here the σ undergoes a dramatic change in form.